Health and Medical Insurance Differences: HMO, PPO, POS, EPO

 There are several different types of health insurance or Medical Insurance Plans.
 Unfortunately, most people don't look into the healthcare options available to them because the differences sometimes seem complicated and can be overwhelming.
 Most people focus on basic things like the deductible, coinsurance or trying to understand the terms of the health insurance policy.

-It is important to understand how your managed health care insurance plan works so that you know how much flexibility in medical services your plan will afford you in the event that you need to get medical care.
+Knowing how your managed health care insurance plan works lets you know how much flexibility in medical services your plan will allow in the event that you need to get medical care.
 HMO's and PPO's have their advantages but so do other plans like Indemnity Health Insurance Plans, which are not managed care insurance plans.
-Understanding the differences can be useful if you are trying to decide whether you will insure yourself on your own company employee benefits plan, or your spouse or partner's health insurance plan.

 Definition of an HMO